 Indemnification.

-The Contractor shall indemnify, defend, and hold the Authority (and its Commissioners, officers, employees, and agents) harmless from and against any and all claims, damages, losses, suits, actions, decrees, judgments, attorney’s fees, court costs and other expenses of any kind or character, which are caused by, arise out of, or occur due to any failure of the Contractor to (1) abide by any of the applicable professional standards within its industry, or (2) comply with the terms, conditions, or covenants that are contained in this contract, (3) comply with the “California Industrial Insurance Act,” or any other similar law, ordinance, or decree; or (4) ensure that the any subcontractors abide by the terms of this provision and this contract; provided, however, that Contractor will not be required to indemnify the Authority against any loss or damage which was specifically caused by the Authority providing inaccurate information to the Contractor, failing to provide necessary and requested information to the Contractor, or refusal to abide by any recommendation of the Contractor.
+The Contractor shall indemnify, defend, and hold the Authority (and its Commissioners, officers, and employees) harmless from and against any and all claims, damages, losses, suits, actions, decrees, judgments, attorney’s fees, court costs and other expenses of any kind or character, brought by a third party against the Authority (or its Commissioners, officers, or employees) which are caused by, arise out of, or occur due to (1) Contractor’s fraud or intentional misconduct, (2) any failure of the Contractor to abide by applicable law as provided herein, or (3) any failure of the Contractor to ensure that the any subcontractors abide by the applicable terms of this provision and this contract; provided, however, that Contractor will not be required to indemnify the Authority against any loss or damage which was specifically caused by the Authority providing inaccurate information to the Contractor, failing to provide necessary and requested information to the Contractor, or refusal to abide by any recommendation of the Contractor.

-In this connection, it is expressly agreed that the Contractor shall, at its own expense, defend the Authority, its Commissioners, officers, employees, and agents, against any and all claims, suits or actions which may be brought against them, or any of them, as a result of, or by reason of, or arising out of, or on account of, or in consequence of any act or failure to act the consequences of which the Contractor has indemnified the Authority.
-If the Contractor shall fail to do so, the Authority shall have the right, but not the obligation, to defend the same and to charge all direct and incidental costs of such defense to the Contractor including attorney’s fees and court costs.
+In this connection, it is expressly agreed that the Contractor shall, at its own expense, defend the Authority, its Commissioners, officers, and employees, against any and all claims, suits or actions which may be brought by a third party against them, or any of them, as a result of, or by reason of, or arising out of, or on account of, or in consequence of any act or failure to act the consequences of which the Contractor has indemnified the Authority.
+If the Contractor shall fail to do so, the Authority shall have the right, but not the obligation, to defend the same and to charge reasonable out-of-pocket costs of such defense to the Contractor including reasonable attorney’s fees and court costs.

-Any money due to the Contractor under and by virtue of this contract, which the Authority believes must be withheld from the Contractor to protect the Authority, may be retained by the Authority so long as it is reasonably necessary to ensure the Authority’s protection; or in case no money is due, its surety may be held until all applicable claims have been settled and suitable evidence to that effect furnished to the Authority provided, however, neither the Corporation’s payments shall not be withheld, and its surety shall be released, if the Contractor is able to demonstrate that it has adequate liability and property damage insurance to protect the Authority from any potential claims.

-The Contractor shall provide that any contractual arrangement with a subcontractor shall be in conformance with the terms of this Contract including the terms of this indemnity provision.
-The Contractor guarantees that it will promptly handle and rectify any and all claims for materials, supplies and labor, or any other claims that may be made against it or any of its subcontractors in connection with the contract.

 APPENDIX 3 ADDITIONAL PROVISIONS